Advertisment

 New Update

-Mehmood Ali Death Anniversary (1)
+Mehmood Ali Birth Anniversary

 Listen to this article

 Even though Anwar Ali was Mehmood's younger brother, he is still a big fan of the late actor Mehmood.
-Anwar Ali told many interesting things about his elder brother which we are going to tell you.
-Mehmood's younger brother Anwar Ali is also an actor himself.
+Anwar Ali told many interesting things about his elder brother, which we are going to tell you.
+Mehmood's younger brother, Anwar Ali, is also an actor himself.
 He played the role of driver Rajesh in Mehmood's film 'Bombay to Goa'.
 He told us many memorable stories about Mehmood.
 He said that, at a time when heroes preferred to play romantic roles in films, Mehmood emerged as a talented comedian.

-Mehmood Ali hit songs
+Mehmood Ali's hit songs

 In the year 1950, tear-jerking films like 'Parvarish' and 'Sasural' gave Mehmood a distinct identity as a comedian.
 After this, Mehmood kept getting films.
 Mehmood worked in big films like 'Padosan', 'Goa' and 'Pyar Kiye Jaa'.
 After that, there was a line of film offers for Mehmood.
 His South Indian characters in the films Padosan' and 'Do Phool', Hyderabadi dialect in 'Gumnaam' and big films like 'Kunwara Baap' gave Mehmood a distinct identity for his comic acting.